Oxid15/cascade/README.md

 Pull requests and issues are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests and docs as appropriate.
+Please make sure to update tests and docs as appropriate, see CONTRIBUTING.md.

 ## License